evanwills/deploy-to/README.md

 The script expects up to two arguments.

-If no arguments are supplied recently updated files are deployed to the default environment.
+If no arguments are supplied, recently updated files are deployed to the default environment.

 e.g.